alexmason81/ChromeImgHider/README.md

 #### Future Changes (wish list?)

-- Change it to use straight JavaScript (remove jQuery dependency).
+- ~~Change it to use straight JavaScript (remove jQuery dependency).~~ Done!
+11/19/2015

 - Change it to hide images without waiting for page load (if possible).

 - Include background/css images in the show/hide.

+- Get a better icon (can anyone help with this?
+A graphic designer I am not.)

+- Add a context menu to allow users to define global settings (ex: transition time, include bg images or not, etc);

-- Open to suggestions...
+- Open to suggestions... (submit a change request under the issues tab/page on GitHub)

 #### Who Am I?